 Over the past 30 years, we’ve acquired some of the most historically significant television-related artefacts in the world.
 One which deserves particular mention is the first television set ever put on sale in Britain.

-The Model B Televisor was produced in late 1928 by my grandfather’s company, the Baird Television Development Company Ltd. You can see it on public display here in our television gallery, Experience TV.
+The Model B Televisor was produced in late 1928 by my grandfather’s company, the Baird Television Development Company Ltd.

 Making the model B